Bilel Mohsni: Later career

 Mohsni joined Étoile du Sahel in September 2016.

 Mohsni signed a short-term contract with Scottish Championship club Dundee United in March 2018.
 He left the side in May 2018, following the end of his contract.

 In February 2019, Moshni penned a 18-month deal with the Patras-based club Panachaiki FC - though this was cut short in July 2019.

 In March 2020 he joined Grimsby Town on trial.
 On 11 August 2020, Mohsni signed for Grimsby on a one-year contract.
 On 22 November 2020, following a 5–0 defeat against Tranmere Rovers, Ian Holloway announced he had released Mohsni as he did not meet his standards.
 This prompted Mohsni to set up a Twitter account and post a video to announce that he had not left the club, was still contracted, feeling fit and would be at training the next day.
 The following day, Holloway said that he thought the termination had been agreed and that it was not his concern whether the player remained at the club until January, Mohsni would go on to sign for Barnet on 1 December 2020, after making just one appearance off of the bench for Grimsby.

 On 1 December 2020, Mohsni joined National League club Barnet on a non-contract basis.
 He was released on 8 January 2021 after three appearances.

-On 8 June 2021, Mohsni was on the verge of signing for NIFL Premiership side Dungannon Swifts, managed by former Rangers team mate Dean Shiels.
-The deal was expected to be confirmed and was waiting for international clearance., however on 3 July 2021 it was announced that Mohsni joined Saudi Arabian second tier side Al-Rawdah.
+On 8 June 2021, Mohsni was on the verge of signing for NIFL Premiership side Dungannon Swifts, managed by former Rangers teammate Dean Shiels.
+The deal was expected to be confirmed and was waiting for international clearance., however on 3 July 2021 it was announced that Mohsni joined Saudi Arabian second-tier side Al-Rawdah.

 On 24 February 2022, Mohsni signed a contract with NIFL Premiership side Dungannon Swifts, following speculation of a move from the previous summer.

-Moshni announced his retirement from professional football in December 2022, citing family reasons and the need to look after his father who is suffering with alzheimers.
+Moshni announced his retirement from professional football in December 2022, citing family reasons and the need to look after his father, who is suffering with Alzheimer's.